Home Columns Books Papers Biography Contact

 This was a difficult movie to watch because it was a contemplation—a contemplation of French monks living in an Algerian mountain village who must contemplate their inevitable murder.
 This film was based on the true story of a small group of monks who remained in Algeria, despite warnings to leave, because they believed that this was their duty to the poor villagers who depended on them, and their duty to God.

-We meet this band of brothers—many of more...
+We meet this band of brothers—many more...

 Print